-But the newer technologies take us to the possibilities beyond coatings, enabling the design and production of composites where both the visual appearance and architectural performance (environmental or structural) can be enhanced using a combination of contemporary design and analysis software augmented by current 3D print technologies.
-The work undertaken by Blonder [15] shares some of the same goals.
+But the newer technologies take us to the possibilities beyond coatings, enabling the design and production of composites where both the visual appearance and architectural performance (environmental or structural) can be enhanced using a combination of contemporary design and analysis software plus current 3D print technologies.
+The work undertaken by Blonder [2017] shares some of the same goals.
 Blonder takes an approach, where folds and pleats are integrated into textiles through the use of fibre reinforced plastic, as a move towards effective 'architectural FRP Surface Elements'.
 The material produced is a partial lamination that combines both surface architectural treatments with the necessary structural capacities, such as stiffness.

-Our prior work on Active Fabrication [4] is a precursor to the work reported in this paper.
-In the prior work, though, the lamination was achieved by creating a doubly-curved grid of plywood strips adhered to pre-stretched latex sheets.
+Our work on 'Active Fabrication' [Berdos, Cheng, 2017] is a precursor to the work reported in this paper.
+In this case, though, the lamination was achieved by creating a doubly-curved grid of plywood strips adhered to pre-stretched latex sheets.
 A Finite Element analysis simulation was used in order to evaluate the final shape of the composite panels.
 This type of analysis offers a number of potential advantages.
-In particular, numerical simulation of nonlinear structural behaviour is particularly useful for the type of form being investigated, where there is strongly deformation-dependent behaviour.
+In particular, numerical simulation of nonlinear structural behaviour is particularly useful for the type of form being investigated here, where there is strongly deformation-dependent behaviour.

-In the work in this current paper, prestressed fabric panels are again one of the laminations, but to investigate the potential of pattern application, through a kind of embossing technique, 3d print technology has been employed.
+In the work in this paper, prestressed fabric panels are again one of the laminations, but to investigate the potential of pattern application, through a kind of embossing technique, 3d print technology has been employed.
 This is to investigate the delivery of the desired architectural properties and performance mentioned earlier.
 As part of this aim, we experiment with raised pattern application to curved surfaces.
-Of interest in this respect is the work of La Magna and Knippers [16] who describe a technique for pattern modification based on curvature analysis of doubly curved surfaces.
+Of interest in this respect is the work of La Magna and Knippers (2018) who describe a technique for pattern modification based on curvature analysis of doubly curved surfaces.

-In their research about possible applications of 3D printing technology on textiles.
-Kogler et al. [17] described their findings after testing several flexible, thermoplastic elastomer filaments on different kinds of woven fabrics.
-However, they have not investigated how geometries of such composites are influenced by different filament patterns.
-In their paper '3D printing on textiles: Testing of Adhesion' Malenger and Van Langenhove [18] discussed their findings on similar experiments, testing different material combinations, again without discussing patterns and geometries.
+In their research about possible applications on 3D printing technology on textiles.
+Kogler et al. [2011] descibed their findings after testing several flexible, thermoplastic elastomer filaments on different kinds of woven fabrics.
+However, they have not investigated how geometires of such composites are influenced different filament patterns.
+In their paper '3D pronting on textiles: Testing of Adhesion' Malenger and Van Langenhove [2016] discussed their findings on similar experiments, testing different material combinations, again without discussing patterns and geometries.

-Finally, worthy of mention here is the 'Active shoes' project by Guberan, Clopath and the Self-Assembly Lab [19].
-Alongside Zelig's [20] weaved 3D fabric structures the work acted as major inspiration sources for our research, offering an indication of the significant potential emerging from utilizing 3D print lamination technology in architecture and product design related applications.
+Finally, the 'Active shoes' project by Guberan, Clopath and the Self-Assembly Lab [2018], alongside Zeling's [2018] weaved 3D fabric structures acted as major inspiration sources for our research, offering a spectrum of the high potential emerging by utilizing this technology in architecture and product design related applications.

-Reviewing the research developments described above contributed to determining the techniques and materiality chosen for our experiments.
-The experiments were aimed at addressing the issue of producing components and elements with particular and controllable surface and textural qualities.
-The particular concern was to deliver doubly curved 3D textile components, as panels, and produce them in controlled forms, by applying embossed patterns as laminations.
+Reviewing the research developments described above contributed to determining the techniques and materiality chosen for our experiments, aimed at addressing the issue of producing components and elements with particular and controllable surface and textural qualities.
+The particular concern was to take doubly curved 3D textile components, as panels, and produce controlled forms by applying embossed patterns as laminations.

-3. Design Experimentations
+3. Experiments

 A summary of the experimental process was given in the first section of this paper.
-In the section below, we elaborate on the outline given in section 1 with a detailed explanation of the experiments undertaken.
+In the section below we elaborate on the outline given in section 1 with a detailed explanation of the experiments undertaken.
 The experiments described below followed initial trials with simple geometric embossed patterns (such as parallel lines and grids) to check the behaviour of the panels, and the accuracy of the deformations predicted by the computational analysis.

-3.1 Design Experimentation 1
+3.1 Experiment 1